Integrable viscous conservation laws: Linear viscous central invariants

 The analysis of deformations discussed in the Section~\ref{secclass} suggests that the normal form of the equation~(\ref{new}) is not truncated.
 Nevertheless, there exists a family of flows in the hierarchy possessing a finite deformation, that is the negative hierarchy

 The first equation of this hierarchy obtained for $n=1$

 has been included by F. Calogero~\cite{CAL} within a list of nonlinear PDEs that are integrable via a nonlinear change of variables.
 Subsequently, it was observed in~\cite{O96} that the equation~(\ref{cal0}) can be mapped into Burgers' equation.
-Let us note that the hierarchy~(\ref{caln}) can be written equivalently in terms of a recursion operator as
+We point out that a general family of scalar PDEs that are linearizable by a Cole-opf transformation such as the Burgers equation possessing infinitely many local symmetries has been studied in~\cite{Svinolupov}.